Maruti Suzuki India

 The automaker indicated that its costs have been adversely impacted by the increase in commodity prices and foreign exchange rates.
 While the company may not pass on the costs fully, analysts believe even a small increase at a time of falling demand could derail buyer sentiment.

 Led by a 11-23 per cent year-on-year fall in its mini and compact segments, Maruti reported a 12.6 per cent decrease in overall volumes for November.

 The company had reported flat sales in October.
 Given the muted festival season and demand trends, analysts believe sales in the current quarter are expected to be flat-to-negative.
-In the fiscal year-to-date, the company’s sales have slipped 2 per cent.
+In the fiscal year-to-date, the company’s sales are up 7 per cent.